Ekuo79/Beetle-ObjectDetection-Model/README.md

 **Initial Dataset Size:** ~58,000 images
 **Challenge:** No bounding box annotations available.

-To quick start the annotation process, a semi-supervised pipeline was developed using **GroundingDINO** to generate initial bounding boxes.
+To quick start the annotation process, I developed a semi-supervised pipeline using **GroundingDINO** to generate initial bounding boxes.
 These labels were then used to train a series of **YOLOv10** models in iterative fashion.
 Meaning, the next model will train on the labels generated from the previous model.

 ### Detection Counts Per Iteration
 The number of detections per iteration was used as a proxy metric for model improvement, since ground truth annotations were not available yet.